The global skills and competency framework for the digital world

 Records management RMGT

-Planning, implementing and managing the full life cycle of organisational records.
+Planning, implementing and managing the full lifecycle of organisational records.

 Guidance notes

 Specific laws and regulations may require organisations to maintain records of certain activities and transactions.
-Records are typically subject to specific life cycle management activities that include retention, disposal requirements and potentially other controls.
+Records are typically subject to specific lifecycle management activities that include retention, disposal requirements and potentially other controls.

 Activities may include, but are not limited to: